zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 Typically the next object is a sub-object of the current object that is named by the path segment.
-So in the example above, when the publisher gets to the 'vertebrates' object, the next path segment is "mammals", and this tells the publisher to look for a sub-object of the current object with that name.
+So in the example above, when the publisher gets to the *vertebrates* object, the next path segment is *mammals*, and this tells the publisher to look for a sub-object of the current object with that name.
 Traversal stops when Zope comes to the end of the URL.
 If the final object is found, then it is published, otherwise an error is returned.

-Now let's take a more rigorous look at traversal.
+Now let's take a closer look at traversal.

 Traversal Interfaces
 ====================